chisel/argumental/README.md

   1. App is defined (running all calls to the API)
   2. CLI arguments are parsed
   3. Parsed arguments are validated based on the definitions
-  4. Event `before` is emitted
+  4. Event `validators:before` is emitted
   5. Validators/sanitizers are run
+  6. Event `validators:after` is emitted
+  7. Event `defaults:before` is emitted
-  6. Default values are applied
+  8. Default values are applied
+  9. Event `defaults:after` is emitted
-  7. Event `before-actions` is emitted
+  10. Event `actions:before` is emitted
-  8. Action handlers are run
+  11. Action handlers are run
-  9. Event `after` is emitted
+  12. Event `actions:after` is emitted

 All default events provide a data object containing the parsed arguments at that stage.
 The data state for each event is as the following:
-  - `before`: Data is in its raw form before any validation/sanitization and with no defaults applied.
-All provided argument and option values are strings (except for boolean options), missing arguments are null, rest arguments are an array of values, missing options are undefined, options provided without an argument value are null.
+  - `validators:before`: Data is in its raw form before any validation/sanitization and with no defaults applied.
+All provided argument and option values are strings (except for boolean options), missing arguments are null, rest arguments are an array of values, missing options are undefined, options provided without an argument value are null, and multi options are an array of values.
+  - `validators:after`: Data is validated/sanitized but no defaults applied yet.
+  - `defaults:before`: Same as `validators:after`.
-  - `before-actions`: Data is at its final form with validation/sanitization done and defaults applied.
+  - `defaults:after`: Data is at its final form with validation/sanitization done and defaults applied.
+  - `actions:before`: Same as `defaults:after`.
-  - `after`: Data is the same as in `before-actions` (since actions cannot mutate the parsed data).
+  - `actions:after`: Same as `actions:before` (since actions cannot mutate the parsed data).

 The following properties exist on all data objects provided with default events:
   - **args**: A key-value pair object containing the passed-in arguments (uses camel-cased argument names as keys).